thomas-barton/boto3/docs/source/guide/credentials.rst

 Overview
 ---------

-Boto3 can be configured in multiple ways.
+Boto3 credentials can be configured in multiple ways.
 Regardless of the source or sources that you choose, you *must* have both AWS credentials and an AWS Region set in order to make requests.

 Interactive configuration